jess-bay/jess-bay/README.md

 ### I am a recently qualified ✨ Full Stack Software Developer ✨ with a passion for continuous learning.
 My studies led me to a newfound love of software and web development.

 ### 🌱 Always Learning...
-I'm constantly practicing the skills that I have learnt so far, whilst also expanding my knowledge by beginning to delve into the world of Python.
+I'm constantly practicing the skills that I have learnt so far, whilst also expanding my knowledge by beginning to delve into the world of Python (by completing Udemy courses).

 ### 📊 Working On...
 I'm currently working on various projects: including my personal project called Exercise Engine (repo is training-programs) - a workout generator!